gxolivei/algorithms-in-ruby/README.md

 Hello, if you are new to programming (as I am) I hope you find this repository helpful.

+Any suggestions, code improvements, clones or forks are encouraged.
+If you have any doubt check the .md files available.

 This is my study repository for algorithms written in Ruby.

 ## binary_search folder